 Hey All!
 It’s Raj filling in today.
 Holley is taking a much-deserved few days to unplug and take in some nature.
 But before she left she made this Curried Apple Sauce (and left me with a few jars).
 So we can all look forward to hearing about that (hopefully) next week.
 She had some words for us all as well:

 I feel like I am burning out.
-The constant demands from work, and every day life, I need a break.
+The constant demands of work, and everyday life, I need a break.
 My house is a mess, but after a day at work, I have nothing left.
-I just can’t sustain any more.
+I just can’t sustain anymore.
 I yearn for a cabin in the woods.
 A great escape for just a couple days.
 I am doing it, completely unplugging for 2 whole days.
 I am taking a week off work, but 2 of those days I will have no cell service or internet, I have found a cabin in the woods to use!
 The thought is a little panic-inducing.
 Raj unplugged for a weekend this spring (you can read about that here and here) but was with a friend.
 I am doing this entirely alone.
 I am filled with fear and excitement.
 I will fill my day with some hiking and reading; taking solace in my complete solitude.
-I can’t remember the last time I went more than a few hours without my cell phone, or heard the hum and energy of other people.
+I can’t remember the last time I went more than a few hours without my cell phone or heard the hum and energy of other people.
 Noise and light pollution fill my days and nights.

 I’m looking forward to hearing about her experiences.
 In the meantime, let me tell you a quick story.